Category: Workshops and Seminars

 14 – 17 June 2021: 8am (EDT) / 8pm (SGT)

 Click on the names for their profiles | Presentation slides available below | Bibliography

 Reforming the International Law of Foreign Investment – State of Play in International Organizations

 The current period is one of unprecedented activity regarding the reform of the international investment law regime.
-This panel will survey ongoing efforts within various institutions to address procedural and substantive reforms of the international law of foreign investment.
+This panel surveys ongoing efforts in different institutions to address procedural and substantive reform of the international law of foreign investment.

 Chair: Jose Alvarez (NYU)

 a) N. Jansen Calamita (CIL) | Download Presentation Slides